basemind-ai/gateway/README.md

 We use [atlas](https://github.com/ariga/atlas) for migrating the database.

 1. install [atlas](https://github.com/ariga/atlas) on your machine.
-2. migrate the database locally for development by executing `task apply-migrations` in the repository root.
+2. migrate the database locally for development by executing `task migrations:apply` in the repository root.

-Note: you can create new migrations using the task command: `task create-migration -- <migration_name>`
+Note: you can create new migrations using the task command: `task migrations:create -- <migration_name>`